openshift/origin/HACKING.md

     $ hack/test-cmd.sh <regex>

+During development, you can run a file `test/cmd/*.sh` directly to test against a running server.
+This can speed up the feedback loop considerably.

+For example, start the OpenShift server, create a "test" project, and then run `oc new-app` tests against the server:

+    $ oc new-project test
+    $ test/cmd/newapp.sh

 ### End-to-End (e2e) Tests

 The final test category is end to end tests (e2e) which should verify a long set of flows in the